 Consider the example (as shown in the table).
-An investor has 1000 units in ABC fund and has purchased them at NAV of 30.
+An investor has 1000 units in the ABC fund and has purchased them at a NAV of 30.
 Hence, his cost price per unit of the fund is Rs 30.

-At the first month of withdrawal, the fund has made good profits and saw an increase in the NAV to 32.
+In the first month of withdrawal, the fund made good profits and saw an increase in the NAV to 32.
 The units hence withdrawn would be Rs 2000/Rs 32 (current NAV) which is 62.5 units.
-The cost price of these units was Rs 1875 (62.5 *30).

 The gain made on the transaction is Rs 2000 – Rs 1875 = Rs 125.
-In a SWP the investor pays tax on the gains from the withdrawal or redemption.
-Hence, in the above example, one would be paying capital gains tax of Rs 125.
+In an SWP the investor pays tax on the gains from the withdrawal or redemption.
+Hence, in the above example, one would be paying a capital gains tax of Rs 125.

 |Type||Regular Investment||Transfer from one fund to another||Withdrawal plan|

-|Goal||Long term investment to gain from the appreciation of the market||Capital Appreciation of the lump sum money received (idle money)||Regular income – Source|
+|Goal||Long-term investment to gain from the appreciation of the market||Capital Appreciation of the lump sum money received (idle money)||Regular income – Source|

-|Process||Investing fixed amounts at a regular frequency||Asset reallocation by shifting small amount between funds (Debt ?
+|Process||Investing fixed amounts at a regular frequency||Asset reallocation by shifting a small amount between funds (Debt ?
 Equity)||Withdrawal at periodic intervals from the fund (opposite of SIP)|

-|Tax implications||Investments do not attract taxCapital gains are taxable (depending on equity of debt and time period)||Every transfer is taxed and is considered as a redemption from the fund||Gains from the withdrawal are taxed.
+|Tax implications||Investments do not attract tax capital gains are taxable (depending on the equity of debt and time period)||Every transfer is taxed and is considered a redemption from the fund||Gains from the withdrawal are taxed.
 Considered Tax efficient over FDs and other recurring income options|

 |Typical Investor Profile/Suitability||Investors looking to save every month for a long-time horizon||Risk-averse Investors who have idle money (large corpus – retirement money or bonus)||Investors who would want a regular source of income and have a lump sum corpus in hand.|